nirus/coder-rocks/reverse-engineering-popunder-js-chrome/index.md

 Motivated & intrigued to checkout current version of popunder.js and reverse engineer to understand its engine.

-To begin with, I cloned the demo site to my local machine, changed few parts to point my localhost (nothing important to share).
+To begin with, I cloned the demo site to my local machine, changed few parts to point my localhost (a simple code change).
 It consists of 5 files, out of which **script.js** is the heart of the engine payload.

 First thing that caught my eye was the defensive code against **Debugger tools**.

-### Method – 1
+### Defensive Method – 1

 ```js
 var element = document.createElement('div');